Table of Contents

 25. Encourage your clients to post unboxing videos

 Unboxing videos are so popular because they’re fun to watch and they cater to people’s curiosity.
 Encourage your clients to do this on Instagram or Facebook, so their friends and followers can have a glimpse of your beautiful work (and packaging).
-Not only that, these fun videos can also serve as a review or testimonial.
+Not only that, but these fun videos can also serve as a review or testimonial.

-26. Post behind-the-scenes snippets on Instagram story
+26. Post-behind-the-scenes snippets on Instagram story

 Make people anticipate your upcoming posts by showing them glimpses of what’s happening behind the camera.
 Aside from increasing brand awareness, this is also a good way to keep people engaged.

 Use geotags when you post photos that show particular venues.
-There’s a good chance that people who are looking for information of a particular venue need a photographer as well, so make it easy for them to find you.
+There’s a good chance that people who are looking for information about a particular venue need a photographer as well, so make it easy for them to find you.